 Lesson 1: Anti-federalist Arguments Against "A Complete Consolidation"

-This lesson will focus on the chief objections of the Anti-federalists, especially The Federal Farmer (Richard Henry Lee), Centinel, and Brutus, regarding the extended republic.
+This lesson will focus on the chief objections of the Anti-federalists, especially The Federal Farmer (Richard Henry Lee), Centinel (Samuel Bryan), and Brutus (Robert Yates), regarding the extended republic.
 Students will become familiar with the larger issues surrounding this debate, including the nature of the American Union, the difficulties of uniting such a vast territory with a diverse multitude of regional interests, and the challenges of maintaining a free republic as the American people moved toward becoming a nation rather than a mere confederation of individual states.

 What are the merits of the Anti-federalist argument that an extended republic will lead to the destruction of liberty and self-government?

-Understand what Anti-federalists meant by the terms “extended republic” or “consolidated republic.”
+Understand and be able to apply what Anti-federalists meant by the terms “extended republic” or “consolidated republic.”

-Articulate how the problem of representation in a large republic would lead to abuse of power by those in national office or the use of force to execute the laws.
+Evaluate the following position of the Anti-Federalists: Representation in a large republic will lead to abuse of power by those in national office or the use of force to execute the laws.